 So, if an organization’s leadership doesn’t recognize the capacity problem, what can be done to fix it?
 A few thoughts:

 - Don’t Take on the Downside for Nothing or for the Long-Term– Part of being in an organization is about understanding boundaries and roles.
 While I would certainly not recommend that Christians shirk their responsibilities or refuse to go beyond the scope of their job description on every occasion, I do believe that those working in Christian organizations need to recognize that their extra efforts cannot be the solution to their organizations problems long term.
 Eighty hour work weeks are not sustainable, nor is more work for less (or the same) pay.
-Taking on all the downside while your organization gets the upside of your work with none of the downside isn’t beneficial to your organization.
+Taking on all the downside while your organization benefits from the upside of your work without carrying some of the downside isn’t creating true capacity within your organization.
 When you take on the downside for your organization long-term, you make your organization weaker because leaders never actually have to fix the problems your efforts are covering up.
 Anytime you are going to take on extra work for more than a short period of time, you might consider how you and your organization can share the downside and the upside (e.g. ask for some form of compensation for taking on extra duties, stop doing some valued, but non-essential tasks, etc.).
 Remember, compensation isn’t a “thank you” from your organization.
 You produce value for your organization and your organization pays you for that value.

 - Recognize the Difference between Saying ‘No’ and asking ‘How?’– There are times when initiatives are advanced in Christians organizations by sheer force of personality.
 Rather than having substance, ideas are grabbed out of nowhere or based on personal opinion.
 People get in the habit of accepting the ideas of charismatic leaders because they appear confident or intimidating or spiritually authoritative.
 So, if you find it difficult to say “no,” you should consider asking “how?”
 “How” is where the rubber meets the road.
 It can be dodged, but not faked.
 Asking “how will this initiative be implemented” or “how will it be staffed and funded” are questions that are relatively simple to answer if a plan has been well thought through (and virtually impossible if the plan hasn’t been).
 “How” can be a great way to push your leaders and, in the best case scenario, help them realize that there is a difference between casting vision, having an idea, and actually making it work.